borisdiakur/memoize-fs/README.md

 memoizer.fn(fnToMemoize, { force: true })
 ```

+**NOTE** that using the force option you are invalidating one single function outcome with specific arguments passed to that function
+(the first after memoization).
+All other previously cached results for that function are kept in the cache.
+If you need to invalidate
+all cache for a function, you can use [cache invalidation](#manual-cache-invalidation).

 ### astBody

 If you want to use the function AST instead the function body when generating the hash ([see serialization](#serialization)), set the option `astBody` to `true`.
 This allows the function source code to be reformatted without busting the cache.
 See https://github.com/borisdiakur/memoize-fs/issues/6 for details.